Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Abstract

 \section{Abstract}

-Many optimization problems require hyperparameters, i.e., parameters that must be pre-specified in advance, such as regularization parameters and parametric regularizers in variational regularization methods for inverse problems, and dictionaries in compressed sensing.
+Many optimization problems require hyperparameters, i.e., parameters that must be pre-specified in advance of their solution, such as regularization parameters and parametric regularizers in variational regularization methods for inverse problems, and dictionaries in compressed sensing.
 A data-driven approach to determine appropriate hyperparameter values is via a nested optimization framework known as bilevel learning.
 Even when it is possible to employ a gradient-based solver to the bilevel optimization problem, construction of the gradients, known as hypergradients, is computationally challenging, each one requiring both a solution of a minimization problem and a linear system solve.
 These systems do not change much during the iterations, which motivates us to apply recycling Krylov subspace methods, wherein information from one linear system solve is re-used to solve the next linear system.
 Existing recycling strategies often employ eigenvector approximations called Ritz vectors.
 In this work we propose a novel recycling strategy based on a new concept, Ritz generalized singular vectors, which acknowledge the bilevel setting.
-Additionally, while existing iterative methods primarily terminate according to the residual norm, this new concept allows us to define a new stopping criterion that directly approximates the error of the associated hypergradient.
-The proposed approach is validated through extensive numerical testing in the context of an inverse problem in imaging.
+Additionally, while existing iterative methods primarily terminate according to the residual norm, the newly introduced Ritz generalized singular vectors allow us to define a new stopping criterion that directly approximates the error of the associated hypergradient.
+The proposed approach is validated through extensive numerical testing in the context of inverse problems in imaging.

 \begin{AMS} 65F10

 \end{AMS}